'Snow supremo' needed to avert winter transport chaos

 The committee said failure to provide information about rail services should cost those firms responsible money.

-The MPs also called for a further £10m in funding to enable the Met Office to provide better long-term forecasts.'Improve preparedness'
+The MPs also called for a further £10m in funding to enable the Met Office to provide better long-term forecasts.

 The Transport Committee of cross-party MPs has been examining the response to the severe weather of December 2010.